geiszla/BoxHero/README.md

 * [Development](#development)
 * [Project Structure](#project-structure)

 This document contains setup instructions for a previous version of this project.
 There could be some differences which can cause errors during install.
-Insctructions will be updated soon...
+Instructions will be updated soon...

 ## Setting up